camunda/camunda/CONTRIBUTING.md

    it would be best if they are split up into another commit.
 Think about how a reviewer can best understand your changes.
 Please follow the [commit message guidelines](#commit-message-guidelines).
-9. After finishing up the squashing force push your changes to your branch.
+8. After finishing up the squashing, force push your changes to your branch.

    ```
    git push --force-with-lease